Ethernet Layout and Routing Standards: MAC, PHY, and RJ-45 Connectors

 When routing on the surface layer, you may need to route a signal over a ground plane and a power island for a single interconnect.
 This is generally a bad idea in any device as the portion of the trace that is not placed over a reference plane can radiate strongly, and the overall circuit it forms will have large loop inductance.
 To provide a return path and properly switch reference planes during routing, place a small capacitor (usually ~10 nF) between the ground plane and the power island that runs parallel to the trace.

-When you use a design platform like Altium Designer, you’ll have all the routing tools you need to design Ethernet and fiber optic-capable networking devices with ease.
+When you use a design platform like Altium Designer, you’ll have all the Ethernet layout and routing tools you need to design copper and fiber optic-capable networking devices.
 The schematic design, layout, routing, and many more features are all accessible within a single unified design interface.
 You’ll also have access to the industry’s best signal integrity and documentation features in a single program.